google/filament/web/docs/tutorial_redball.md

-This tutorial will describe how to create the redball demo, introducing you to materials and textures.
+This tutorial will describe how to create the **redball** demo, introducing you to materials and textures.

+For starters, create a text file called `redball.html` and copy over the HTML that we used in the [previous tutorial].
+Change the last script tag from `triangle.js` to `redball.js`.

-You'll need to use a couple command-line tools: `matc` and `cmgen`.
+Next you'll need to get a couple command-line tools: `matc` and `cmgen`.
 You can find these in the appropriate [Filament release](//github.com/google/filament/releases).
 You should choose the archive that corresponds to your development machine rather than the one for web.